 - Use a jewelry box with dividers to hold individual pieces, such as earrings, rings, bracelets/bangles, and necklaces.

 - Organize your jewelry by color, style (formal, informal), or material.

 - It can also be helpful to explore each piece using your sense of touch and become familiar with its unique characteristics.

 - Many companies specialize in custom shelving and closet organizers.
 They will visit your home, evaluate your storage space, and design shelving, racks, and cabinets for your specific needs and budget.

 - Again, it's important to make sure that the end result reflects your unique needs.

-- Cut a large ring/donut from heavy cardboard.
-Mark it with a large print, braille, or tactual symbol/letter.
+- Cut a large ring or "donut" from heavy cardboard.
+Mark it with a large print, braille, or a tactile symbol or letter.
 Loop the ring over the hanger.

 - Use a safety pin coding system to determine color; for example, blue = one safety pin and red = 2 safety pins.
+Be sure to use small "no rust" laundry pins for this system.
 Place the pins in an inconspicuous location, such as inside a pocket or a hem, where they will not be visible or rub on your neck, arm, or leg.
 Use no pins on whatever color you have the most of, in order to save time and resources.

-- You can also use safety pins to label clothes that go together: all clothes with one safety pin are pastels that go together, all with two pins are jewel tones that go together, for example.
+- You can also use safety pins to label clothes that go together; for example, all clothes with one safety pin are pastels, all with two pins are jewel tones.

-- Create a master list of your coding system in large print, braille, or another accessible format for quick and easy reference.
-Use small brass "no rust" laundry pins to mark your clothing items.
+- Create a master list of your coding system in large print, braille, or another accessible format of your choice for quick and easy reference.
+See Reading, Writing, and Vision Loss for more information on the range of accessible formats.